Bristol City 1 Ipswich Town 0

 The context

-Unexplored territory for John (both Bristol and the ground) and for me, the first visit to Ashton Gate since I saw City lose 1-0 to Port Vale there in September 1988.
+Unfamiliar territory for us.
+John had never visited Bristol, while my last Ashton Gate match saw City lose 1-0 against Port Vale in September 1988.

 The history